biomedbigdata/website/content/authors/maxim_ustinov/_index.md

 ---
 # Display name
-name: Alexander Dietrich
+name: Maxim Ustinov

 # Username (this should match the folder name)
 authors:
-- alexander_dietrich
+- maxim_ustinov

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student Research Assistant
+role: BSc Student

 organizations:
 - name: Chair of Experimental Bioinformatics